anowell/quasar/README.md

 ---

-Everything is experimental, half-baked, full of caveats, and subject to change.
+Everything is experimental, half-baked, full of caveats, regularly broken, and subject to change.
 But some basic principles are beginning to emerge.
 With Quasar...
-- **your types for component and app state propogate into events** (no need to guess the type or structure of state).
+- **your component and state types propogate into event handlers** (no need to guess the type or structure of state).
-- **updating state in your application automatically updates relevant views** (unless you update your state via interior mutability)
+- **mutating state updates views that rely on that state** (unless you update your state via interior mutability)
 - **bring your own templating engine and reuse it for server rendering** (though quasar will provide a default OOB engine - TBD)

 ## How it works

+Currently, Quasar combines some basic JQuery-like semantics with state and component management while ensuring that state modifications trigger rerendering of components that depend on that data.

 - **Template engines** are swappable.
 There are [`examples`](https://github.com/anowell/quasar/tree/master/examples) using [mustache](https://crates.io/crates/mustache)(default) and [maud](https://crates.io/crates/maud).
 But replacing the template engine is just a matter of implementing the `Renderable` trait.
 - **Components** are the combination of data with a template or other rendering process - really anything that implements `Renderable`.
 Quasar takes ownership of your components when binding them to the DOM and makes the data available to your event handlers via `data()` and `data_mut()` methods.
 In general, methods that mutate the component will result in re-rendering it at the end of the event handler.
 Note, component data is local to the component and not shareable outside your component.